 An optionee's tax basis in the stock acquired pursuant to the exercise of a non-qualified stock option for which the option price is paid solely in cash will be equal to the amount of cash paid plus the amount of ordinary income that the optionee recognizes upon exercise of the option.
 As to the stock acquired pursuant to exercise of a non-qualified stock option for which an optionee surrenders stock in payment of all or part of the aggregate option price, the optionee's tax basis in the number of shares acquired in the exchange which is equal to the number of surrendered shares shall be the same as that of the surrendered shares.
 The holding period of these acquired shares shall be the same as that of the surrendered shares.
 The optionee's tax basis in any excess shares acquired in the exchange shall be zero, increased by the amount of cash, if any, paid upon the exercise of the non-qualified stock option and the amount of ordinary income that the optionee recognizes upon exercise of the option.
+The holding period of these acquired shares shall be given by the association.
+The holding period of these acquired shares shall be given by the association of the surrendered shares that the optionee recognizes upon exercise of the option.
 The holding period of these acquired shares shall begin as of the date such stock is transferred to the optionee.